Lawsuits Filed against Small Businesses are on the Rise… Does Your General Liability Insurance Protect You?

 For businesses that face the potential of very large claims, or for businesses with more value in assets to protect, an Umbrella Insurance policy may be needed.
 This type of policy allows for greater limits to be paid out – more than can be offered in standard policies (as described above).

-Our professional insurance experts are happy to help you identify the specific policies that are needed for your business, to keep you from paying for coverage you don’t need and to help you make sure you minimize all of the varied risks your business faces.
+Our professional small business insurance experts are happy to help you identify the specific policies that are needed for your business, to keep you from paying for coverage you don’t need and to help you make sure you minimize all of the varied risks your business faces.